 What hardware are you using?

-I have a Samsung Galaxy S mobile phone that is powered by Android Gingerbread.
+Samsung Galaxy S Google Nexus 4 mobile phone that is powered by Android Gingerbread.
 I also have an iPod Nano and Microsoft Zune though I don’t use them anymore as the mobile phone has apps for everything.

 I am currently using the Microsoft Wireless Entertainment Keyboard 7000 with an Arc Touch Mouse though I also like the Microsoft Natural Ergonomic Keyboard 4000 – it’s extremely comfortable for long typing sessions.
 I share the same keyboard and mouse between the two Windows desktops and this is possible with the help of Mouse without Borders, a free software.